CablesAndKits/developer-challenge-secret-message/ReadMe.md

 # Assessment Developer - Secret message

-At BAS Tech we primarily use PHP for our service development.
-We create web applications, APIs, microservices, (native) apps and a monolithic intranet.
+At CablesAndKits we primarily use PHP for our development.

 We're very interested to see how you develop.
 Having something in a working fashion is secondary to be being able to explain why you did what you did.